missystar/Went/Submitting-Issues.md

 # Trouble?
 Help us squashing bugz!

-Please have a look at our [TODO](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/TODO) to see which bugs we're currently squashing.

 1. ALWAYS use the [latest WIP-Release](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/releases). **NO SUPPORT for older versions.**
 2. If you use [Xprivacy](https://github.com/M66B/XPrivacy) read and understand [THIS](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Permissions) first!
 Give it another try after reading.
 3. App still mocking around?
 Click [HERE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues) to open a new Issue.
 Name it appropriately.